goINPUT-IT-Solutions/multiple-domain/multiple-domain/readme.txt

 domain.

 == Description ==

+Important: This plugin has a new maintainer.
+So the plugin will now be active developed again, and it's now part of [goINPUT](https://goinput.de).

 Multiple Domain allows you having more than one domain in a single WordPress installation.
 This plugin doesn't support more than one theme or advanced customizations for each domain.
 It's only intended to enable constant navigation under